 How many consultants will be on the call?

-Case consults are handled by 2-3 Sacred Spaces consultants: with at least one senior expert consultant, and one junior consultant.
-Much like a teaching-hospital in which senior attendings are paired with residents, this structure enables us not just to provide guidance to the organizations who call us, but to invest in the development of future experts trained specifically in case consultation for the Jewish community.
+Sacred Spaces typically assigns two to three consultants to work as a team on each case consult.
+An intake is conducted in advance of the consult, to ensure individuals participating in the consult have subject matter expertise on the specific concerns of the client organization.
+There will be at least one senior and one junior consultant participating in each consultation.
+Much like a teaching-hospital in which attending physicians are paired with residents, this structure enables us not just to provide guidance to the organizations who call us, but to invest in the development of future experts trained specifically in case consultation for the Jewish community.
 Junior consultants selected to join case consults are themselves professionals in the field with significant experience in the field of abuse/harassment prevention and response.

 Who from our organization should participate?